Can Xue: Reception

 Amanda DeMarco stated that the extent to which Can Xue's work is radical is overstated.
-DeMarco also claims the animals in Frontier "appear in such wild profusion that it would be impossible to assign them a symbology.
+DeMarco also claims the animals in her novel Frontier "appear in such wild profusion that it would be impossible to assign them a symbology.
 Can Xue’s writing is not metaphorical in this sense.
 There is no organized system of correspondence or meaning within it that would allow individual elements to be explained back into the realm of the logical.
 Often her works are compared to performances, to dance, or to visual art."
 However, the reviewer still described the experience of reading the author's books as rewarding, explaining that the tools of literature used in experimental writing to chart the human being extend beyond the capacities of language as logic.
 DeMarco said that at "the sentence level, [Frontier] is a wonderful, carefully hewn thing, lucid and pure".

 American novelist and editor Bradford Morrow has described her as one of the most "innovative and important" authors in contemporary world literature.

+Can Xue won the 2015 Best Translated Book Award for her novel The Last Lover.